maaxxxx22/Disaster-Relief-Robot/README.md

 - Enhance the simulation environment with more realistic debris and IED placements.

 ## Contributors
-- [Your Name or Username] - Project Lead and Developer
+- Okunta Braide - Project Lead and Developer

 ## License
 This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.